Metamorphic and Field Geology

 2. Develop an understanding of metamorphic phase equilibria.

-3. Develop a high degree of mapping skills which are suitable for use in mining and exploration.
+3. Develop a high degree of mapping skills.

 4. Develop skills for microstructural interpretation.

-7. Develop research and communication skills and be able to present written reports and relate knowledge to problems of the mining and resource industry.
+6. Develop research and communication skills and be able to present written reports.

 Metamorphic mineral textures and microstructure.